CNH Tours - Cultural and Natural Heritage Tours Galapagos

 Most ships carry 20 or fewer passengers.

-All travellers to Galapagos must be either fully vaccinated or provide proof of an RT-PCR test with a negative result within 72 hours of travel to Galapagos.
+Many ships in Galapagos continue to require their guests to be fully vaccinated or provide proof of an RT-PCR test with a negative result within 72 hours of travel to Galapagos.

 Hotels and ships in Galapagos adhere to the World Travel and Tourism Council Safe Travel Protocols to help safeguard your health and safety.
 The Safe Travel protocols take into account current WHO and CDC guidelines and may be updated as new information becomes available about COVID-19.
 Provincial and National authorities in Ecuador have established a complementary set of guiding principles designed to permit ship owners/operators, their guides, and crew to implement a COVID-19 Protocol for Galapagos with your safety and security in mind.
 Ships are applying these combined biosecurity protocols with a view to ensuring your health and safety during the new Galapagos experience that awaits you.